Automated Testing 101

 .blackfire.ymlfile?
 Go ahead and list the most business critical URLs in your app, and use them to write scenarios.
 It probably includes your home page, some checkout or product page.
 Basically any bit of code that has a direct impact on your app’s mission.

-- Create an “environment” in Blackfire (you’ll need a Premium or Enterprise subscription, try Premium for free) and simply configure periodic builds and email notifications.
+- Create an “environment” in Blackfire (you’ll need a Premium or Enterprise subscription, or give the demo a try) and simply configure periodic builds and email notifications.
 All in a few clicks.

 Even if you didn’t write any custom tests, Blackfire will start profiling automatically all of the requests you listed.
 If ever it detects your code doesn’t comply with one of our recommendations, you’ll get an email to warn you about it.